 Whether you are a patient or a practitioner FSM is an incredible tool for all of the problems that patients and physicians have in medicine, so let’s go on.
 First I want to tell you about the new book that just came out, it’s called The Resonance Effect.
 It’s a story of how FSM was developed, it’s a book for consumers and patients as well as physicians, the reviews have been great, I had a great time writing it and when I read it now it’s almost like somebody else wrote it, it’s really a fun story.
 The title of the book is The Resonance effect and you can get it on amazon.com or you can buy a signed copy at our website frequencyspecifc.com/book.

 So what most people want to know about Frequency Specific Microcurrent is where the frequencies came from.
-So the frequencies were developed in the early 1900's probably from about 1908 and used by thousands of physicians until 1934.
+So the frequencies were developed in the early 1900s probably from about 1908 and used by thousands of physicians until 1934.
 Harry VanGelder was an Osteopath who bought a practice in 1946, it came with a machine and with a list of frequencies that were created in 1922.
 In 1934 the American Medical Association finally cracked down and said any medical physicians who use electromagnetic therapies and frequencies would lose their license to practice which at that time was granted by the AMA.
-So the machines went in the back room, got covered up by a sheet and some of them went on a trash sheet, most of them got lost when grandpa died or doctor grandpa passed away and all of the research that went into developing the frequencies, the communications between the physicians and researchers who developed the frequency shared them and who helped create that list in 1922, all that information is gone.
+So the machines went in the backroom, got covered up by a sheet and some of them went on a trash sheet, most of them got lost when grandpa died or doctor grandpa passed away and all of the research that went into developing the frequencies, the communications between the physicians and researchers who developed the frequency shared them and who helped create that list in 1922, all that information is gone.
 They were in bookshelves and in libraries and when AMA declared that it was quack medicine, they were destroyed, lost, passed on when that generation of physicians passed away.

-The list of frequencies was resurrected in 1995 when Doctor George Douglas got the list form doctor VanGelder in 1981.
-George gave it to me in 1995 when I started practice, I went to Chiropractor College when I was 42, graduated when I was 47 and George got me a precision microcurrent two channel machine.
+The list of frequencies was resurrected in 1995 when Doctor George Douglas got the list from doctor VanGelder in 1981.
+George gave it to me in 1995 when I started practice, I went to Chiropractor College when I was 42, graduated when I was 47 and George got me a precision microcurrent two-channel machine.
 When I first started practicing in 1994 and we started using the list to treat patients in 1995.
 We started using the frequencies for myofascial trigger points, myofascial pain in 1996 and had such tremendous outcomes that I decided I had to teach it in 1997 and that was January 97 was the first class.

 So I started teaching it because I wanted to find out the outcomes we had were reproducible.
 I kept teaching it because once we knew they were reproducible it would be immoral not to teach them.
 So an answer to the question that everybody always has, I have no idea how the frequencies were derived, we don’t know where they came from, I don’t know if it was tapping or channeling or dowsing or clinical experience or… we just had no idea.
-Mechanism of action, we have some ideas about we're going to talk about that a little later in the program.
+Mechanism of action, we have some ideas about what we’re going to talk about that a little later in the program.

-The 1990's, 1920's equipment was not microcurrent, it was plug in the wall device when these magnetic devices were powered by DC currents and the wall current in 1920 was direct current basically like the big battery.
+The 1920’s equipment was not microcurrent, it was a plugin-the-wall device.
+When these magnetic devices were powered by DC currents and the wall current in 1920 was direct current basically like the big battery.
 That kind of current stop being used when basically when Westinghouse won and we had AC current as the power of the day.
-So that's where the frequencies come from, let’s talk about how we use them and what they're good for.
+So that’s where the frequencies come from, let’s talk about how we use them and what they’re good for.
 Basically, the old problems in medicine is how you heal injuries?
 How do you repair from surgery?
 And how do you heal wounds?
-Healing takes time, the healing is uncertain, sometimes it's slow, pain is a problem, inflammation is a problem, just rate of repair is a problem.
+Healing takes time, the healing is uncertain, sometimes it’s slow, pain is a problem, inflammation is a problem, just rate of repair is a problem.
 So what limits preparing most patients is ATP production just energy production in the cells.
 How much blood supply can you make to take care of or create blood supply to the new and repair tissue?
 How do you make that new tissue elastic or stretchy and how do you make it solid.
 Those are the limitations, collagen, elastin, blood vessels, and basic energy supplies.

 So what would happen to healing if you didn’t have to worry about ATP production or energy supplies?
 Microcurrent, the basic science behind microcurrent has been shown to increase ATP production by 500% as long as the current is below 500 microamps.
 The first study was done by Neff Cheng in 1982, the effective electric current on ATP generation, Protein Synthesis and Membrane Transport in Rat Skin.
 He found that current levels between 10 and 500 microamps increased ATP production by 500%, increase protein synthesis by 70%, increase amino acid transport by 40% and that would increase the rate of healing.